 Brian F. Atwater, U.S. Geological Survey, <email@example.com>

-As the world population increasingly moves to big metropolitan urban areas, the risk associated with earthquakes also increases in these areas.
-This is particularly evident in developing countries, such as in the Caribbean and Central and Latin America.
+As the world population increasingly moves to big metropolitan urban areas, the risk associated with earthquakes increases in these areas.
+This is particularly evident in developing countries.
 Local soil conditions are a first order parameter that controls seismic response and therefore building damage due to earthquake shaking.
 Careful planning of urban development with respect to soil conditions must be exercised to prevent loss of structures and fatalities.
-Due to restricted space and city regulations, ambient noise microzonation studies have gained popularity over traditional geophysical methods over the past decades as rapid, cost-effective and environmentally friendly.
+Due to restricted space and city regulations, microzonation studies have gained popularity over traditional geophysical methods over the past decades as rapid, cost-effective and environmentally friendly.

-This special session is about case studies of seismic microzonation in the Caribbean and Latin America, what we have learned about urban areas seismic response in urban areas and how we can help planners to develop earthquake resilient cities.
+This special session is about case studies of seismic microzonation around the World, what we have learned about seismic response in urban areas, and how we can help planners to develop earthquake resilient cities.

 Ilias Papadopoulos, University of the West Indies, Seismic Research Centre, <firstname.lastname@example.org>